 - Providing favorable or unfavorable treatment of institutions or scholars at those institutions when posting on social media.
-This might include: - Employment at the same institution as the posted information - Benefits and gains from the postings (e.g., based on advisory capacity, business association within the last 12 months, family relations, close personal relationships such that the relationship would reasonably perceive an undue influence of the relationship on the decision making, etc.) - Academic advisory status of one member over other members of the committee - Business associate of/or collaborated with potential hires (e.g., a new social media manager or website developer) within the last 12 months - Family relationship with potential hires in accordance with the definition of "family members" in the Conflicts of Interest Policy - Close personal relationship with potential hires in which an individual aware of the relationship would reasonably perceive an undue influence of the relationship on the decision-making resolve the conflict and report the conflict to the committee or subcommittee leadership and affiliated Board Liaison.
+This might include: - Employment at the same institution as the posted information - Benefits and gains from the postings (e.g., based on advisory capacity, business association within the last 12 months, family relations, close personal relationships such that the relationship would reasonably perceive an undue influence of the relationship on the decision making, etc.) - Academic advisory status of one member over other members of the committee - Business associate of/or collaborated with potential hires (e.g., a new social media manager or website developer) within the last 12 months - Family relationship with potential hires in accordance with the definition of "family members" in the Conflicts of Interest Policy - Close personal relationship with potential hires in which an individual aware of the relationship would reasonably perceive an undue influence of the relationship on the decision-making

+When a conflict-of-interest situation has been identified, the committee or subcommittee should attempt to resolve the conflict and report the conflict to the committee or subcommittee leadership and affiliated Board Liaison.
 A common action to resolve conflicts of interest include removal from all decision-making processes (e.g., discussion, voting) involved in the situation.
 If the conflict-of-interest situation cannot be resolved by the Committee, then the Board Liaison should disclose the situation to the Board and when immediate action is needed, to the Executive Committee.